chrswndrs/me/blackbook/editor/vim/README.md

 - Did you know that Vim can increment hex, binary, and octal numbers with `ctrl-x` and `ctrl-a`?
 In fact, it can even increment letters.
+- Did you know you can use any regex delimiter in your pattern substitution?
+No need to use / at all, try # instead (check bindings section).

 ## Bindings
 * ':r `which vic`' - reads to content from the vic bash script into the current buffer